mli/deepnumpy-doc/guide/crash-course/5-predict.md

 # Predict with a pre-trained model
+:label:`crash_course_predict`

 A saved model can be used in multiple places, such as to continue training, to fine tune the model, and for prediction.
 In this tutorial we will discuss how to predict new examples using a pretrained model.

 ## Prerequisites

-Please run the [previous tutorial](train.md) to train the network and save its parameters to file.
+Please run :label:`crash_course_train` to train the network and save its parameters to file.
 You will need this file to run the following steps.

 ```{.python .input  n=1}
 from mxnet import np, npx, gluon, image